MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ---
-title: IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities ms.author: mikeplum
+title: "IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities" ms.author: mikeplum
 author: MikePlumleyMSFT
 manager: pamgreen